dhonyfikri/AI-WhatsApp-Chat-Bot/readme.md

 Wait until console showing QR code.

+## Listen Whatsapp Chat

+When WhatsApp is connected, send "/wakeup" from owner number (see at your config.json) to enable auto AI reply. send "/sleep" to disable it.

 ### Notes

 *Use YARN as package manager instead of NPM when working with this project.